MONUMENT VALLEY - VALLEY OF THE GODS, MYSTERY VALLEY, SLOT CANYON - APRIL 28/MAY3, 2020

 Mexican Hat (Monument Valley) is 142 miles from Page.

-ACCOMMODATIONS: Please make your own motel reservations in Page AZ Quality Inn for two nights April 16 and 17, or a motel of your own choice.
-I am holding reservations at the newly remodeled The Hat Rock Inn in Mexican Hat for three nights for the first 9 participants (April 18, 19, 20).
+ACCOMMODATIONS: Please make your own motel reservations in Page AZ Quality Inn for two nights April 28 and 29, or a motel of your own choice.
+I am holding reservations at the newly remodeled The Hat Rock Inn in Mexican Hat for three nights for the first 9 participants (April 30, May 1 and 2).
 Rates at Hat Rock are about $140 per night and $130 in Page AZ.
 You do not need to contact the motels if you are using my reservations.
 But please advise me if you want to make your own motel reservations someplace else.

 The Hat Rock Inn is located in Mexican Hat, Utah, 22 miles North of Monument Valley on the North side of the San Juan River just off of Highway 163.